NxPKG/khulnasoft-docs/content/stream/stream-live/_index.md

 ## Bitrate estimates at each quality level (bitrate ladder)

-Cloudflare Stream transcodes and makes live streams available to viewers at multiple quality levels.
-This is commonly referred to as [Adaptive Bitrate Streaming (ABR)](https://www.cloudflare.com/learning/video/what-is-adaptive-bitrate-streaming).
+Khulnasoft Stream transcodes and makes live streams available to viewers at multiple quality levels.
+This is commonly referred to as [Adaptive Bitrate Streaming (ABR)](https://www.Khulnasoft.com/learning/video/what-is-adaptive-bitrate-streaming).

 With ABR, client video players need to be provided with estimates of how much bandwidth will be needed to play each quality level (ex: 1080p).
 Stream creates and updates these estimates dynamically by analyzing the bitrate of your users' live streams.
 This ensures that live video plays at the highest quality a viewer has adequate bandwidth to play, even in cases where the broadcaster's software or hardware provides incomplete or inaccurate information about the bitrate of their live content.